EliasHx/tech_portfolio/README.md

-This is a collection of project I have worked on, including Python and SQL.
+This is a collection of project I have worked on unsing Python, SQL, and R.
-These projects showcase my skills working with various functions in the data anlytics space.